khanaiml/khanaiml/README.md

 **Sep 2026 – Present**

-Helping students develop **critical thinking, problem-solving, and professional responsibility**, preparing them for careers in **academia and industry** by connecting academic learning with real-world practice.
+Alongside teaching and academic responsibilities, I help students develop **critical thinking, problem-solving, and professional responsibility**, connecting academic learning with practical skills for careers in **academia and industry**.

 </details>